redrembo24680/To_Do_List/README.md

 - **ALLOWED_HOSTS**: Should be configured for production deployments
 - **DEBUG**: Should be `False` in production
 - User data is isolated by ownership - users can only access their own projects and tasks

-## 📄 License

-This project is for interview/portfolio purposes.